 Another way we made the mudroom durable is that we had tongue and groove cedar walls installed in lieu of traditional drywall.
 They wipe clean and make our home feel warm from the moment you enter it.

 I used pieces of furniture rather than built-in storage so that our mudroom can transition with our family’s needs as the girls get older.
-The bench adds flexible seating for the girls to put their shoes on, which are stored in the basket below.
-I found the 3 drawer chest at an estate sale just around the corner and store spare keys, sunscreen, hats and accessories in it so that we can grab them quickly when we’re on the go.
+The mudroom bench adds flexible seating for the girls to put their shoes on, which are stored in the baskets below.
+I found the three drawer chest at an estate sale just around the corner and store spare keys, sunscreen, hats and accessories in it so that we can grab them quickly when we’re on the go.

 Originally, we kept Dusty’s food and water bowls in our breakfast room.
 We had to go out to the garage to get his food, and into the kitchen to get his water.
 In addition, we would frequently kick them, spilling water on the wood floors.
 It just.wasn’t.working.
 Now Dusty’s food and water bowls are just outside of the powder room and his food is just across from them, making it far more convenient for the girls to lend a helping hand.
 It feels a lot less chaotic and if we do spill every now and then, I don’t have to worry about damage.

 Finally, we added hooks to hang coats, jackets, bags and Dusty’s leash.
 Since the wall is small, we staggered them so we can accommodate more during the cold, winter season.
 The mudroom is now my favorite room of our home.